-As the 2016 Measure B Program is new, formal program oversight procedures needed to be developed to establish VTA's role and responsibilities over projects and programs within the 2016 Measure B Program.
-Figure 8.1 displays how the Program Office determines the level of oversight needed for a specific project as well as the tasks to be carried out by VTA to ensure proper project delivery and compliance.
+Formal program oversight procedures continue to be developed to establish VTA's role and responsibilities over projects and programs within the 2016 Measure B Program.
+Figure 8.1 displays how the Program Office determines the level of oversight needed for a specific project as well as VTA's oversight tasks to ensure proper project delivery and compliance.